 We generate 1,860 tight game instances with different sizes by \Cref{algo:gen} for the test: 1,000 $3\times 3$ games, 500 $5\times 5$ games, 200 $7\times 7$ games, 100 $10\times 10$ games, 50 $15\times 15$ games and 10 $20\times 20$ games.
 For every game instance, we run each of the three algorithms $20$ times provided the randomness of these algorithms and count the approximation ratio.

 The results turn out to be surprising.
-First, for Czumaj et al.'s algorithm, for all cases and all trials, the algorithm terminates at an approximation ratio of $0.3393$.
-The reason for such a consequence is that the \NE of the zero-sum game that the algorithm specifies already satisfies the required approximation ratio of $0.38$; therefore, the further adjustment step never happens.
+First, Czumaj et al.'s algorithm terminates at an approximation ratio of $0.3393$ for all cases and all trials.
+The reason for such a consequence is that the \NE of the zero-sum game specified by the algorithm already satisfies the required approximation ratio of $0.38$; therefore, the further adjustment step never happens.

 Meanwhile, regret-matching algorithms always find a pure \NE of a 2-player game if there exists one, which is the case for all generated tight instances.
 However, we believe that there still exists some tight game instances with no pure \NEn.